 In contrast, from the same time-period, we have the teleseries THE ADDAMS FAMILY.
 Unlike JEANNIE, this one starts out with a kooky couple that's married from the first episode: i.e., Gomez Addams and wife Morticia.
 However, in the show's second season, a two-part episode from 1965 revealed that Morticia also had a near-twin sister, Ophelia.

 In this flashback tale, it's revealed that Ophelia actually "had dibs" on Gomez, in that their respective families had arranged a marriage between the two.
-Ophelia was willing to marry Gomez but was also too dizzy to really feel anything about him one way or the other, while Gomez was frankly terrified of the dizzy broad.
-However, on first sight he falls in love with her milder sister Morticia, and she with him.
+Ophelia was willing to marry Gomez but was also too ditsy to really feel anything about him one way or the other, while Gomez was frankly terrified of the crazy, occasionally violent broad.
+However, at first sight he falls in love with her milder sister Morticia, and she with him.
 The comic scenario in which the lovers who are destined to be together is only possible because they have to find some way to get around Ophelia's privilege as both fiancee and (I believe) older sister.

 So in both of these examples, we're dealing with a "true love" and a "false love," irrespective of which female character meets the male character first.
 However, a complication comes up when there's something along the lines of a "No Exit" situation, where three characters are destined to remain apart.